Why won’t my bees fill my Flow frames?

 • Nectar will shake out of uncapped frames (beekeepers call this shake),

-Beekeepers need to take notice of the seasons and the types of plants flowering in the area.
-Join a beekeeping club & speak to other local beekeepers about the honey flora in your locality.
-In some parts of the world, honey flows are predictable and regular however many Australian native trees can be sporadic and unpredictable when it comes to producing nectar.
-Local knowledge is crucial, and your experience will grow after a few seasons.
+Beekeepers need to notice the seasons and the types of plants flowering in the area.
+Join a beekeeping club and speak to other local beekeepers about the honey flora in your locality.
+In some parts of the world, honey flows are predictable and regular; however, many Australian native trees can be sporadic and unpredictable when it comes to producing nectar.
+Local knowledge is crucial; your experience will grow after a few seasons.

 willow bottlebrush flowering